-The Flicker 40 UL has an adjustable foot vent that you can open or cinch shut with a draw string.
+The Flicker 40 UL has an adjustable foot vent that you can open or cinch shut with a drawstring.
 It’s a great way to cool off your feet when you still want warmth around your core and shoulders.
-The down in the horizontal baffle at the foot of the bag also helps seal in warmth when the draw string is cinched tight, much like the draft collar at the head end.
+The down in the horizontal baffle at the foot of the bag also helps seal in warmth when the drawstring is cinched tight, much like the draft collar at the head end.

 High Fill Power Goose Down

 The Flicker 40 UL is filled with highly compressible, 950+ fill power goose down with a high warmth to weight ratio that is optimized for ultralight backpacking gear and apparel.
-Bucking the industry trend, Feathered Friends uses natural goose down instead of waterproof-treated down in their sleeping bags because they’ve found that treated down never lofts quite same once its gotten wet or it’s been washed.
+Bucking the industry trend, Feathered Friends uses natural goose down instead of waterproof-treated down in their sleeping bags because they’ve found that treated down never lofts quite the same once it’s gotten wet or it’s been washed.